Data-driven effective model shows a liquid-like deep learning: Entropy landscape analysis

-We then ask whether the nice property of the under-parametrization case transfers to the over-parametrization case, which is the popular setting in the current deep learning era.
-We thus investigate the over-parametrization case, where the number of training examples is less than the model complexity (Appendix~\ref{app-c}).
-We surprisingly find that the qualitative properties of the under-parametrization case also hold in the over-parametrization case [Fig.~\ref{entropy} (b)], in an excellent agreement with recent empirical studies of deep learning at a large-scale architecture~\cite{Gari-2018,Draxler-2018,Nguyen-2019}.
 However, we notice a salient difference that the extent the interior entropy gets close to the upper bound is weaker than that of the under-parametrization case, despite the fact that the interior entropy is still highest among three parts of the deep network.
 Even in the over-parametrization case, a liquid-like interior inside the network exists, coinciding exactly with a recent study of deep networks in both random inputs/outputs setting and teacher-student generalization setting~\cite{Yoshino-2020}.
 This recent study claimed a glass-liquid-glass/solid-liquid-solid pattern inside the deep-learning architecture.
 Despite a relatively small scale for the sake of the data-driven analytical study, our work claims the same phenomenon in the central part of the deep network by constructing an effective data-driven model for a practical deep learning.
 Although we do not observe a glass/solid like boundaries (unlike in the recent study~\cite{Yoshino-2020}), these two boundaries are clearly more constrained than the central part.
 We thus expect that these boundaries may enter a glass/solid phase in the thermodynamic limit, which is a very interesting future direction.